KoljaB/Linguflex/docs/installation.md

-# Installation Guide
+# Linguflex Installation Guide

-This guide will help you set up your environment for the project.
-Please follow the steps carefully.
+Welcome to the linguflex installation guide that helps you set up your environment for our project.

+Adhering closely to the recommended setup will greatly enhance the likelihood of a successful and smooth operation.

 ## Prerequisites
 - Windows 10 or 11